prometheus/prometheus/docs/configuration/configuration.md

 instances.
 The private IP address is used by default, but may be changed to the public IP address with relabeling.

+The IAM credentials used must have the `ec2:DescribeInstances` permission to discover scrape targets, and may optionally have the `ec2:DescribeAvailabilityZones` permission if you want the availability zone ID available as a label (see below).

 The following meta labels are available on targets during [relabeling](#relabel_config):

 * `__meta_ec2_ami`: the EC2 Amazon Machine Image